counterfactual/monorepo/packages/node/API_REFERENCE.md

     - `networkContext: NetworkContext`
       - The network context in which this Node operates
       - [To be updated](https://github.com/counterfactual/monorepo/blob/ac6bdcff3aad6ac67159c51446c611d4d1b55ce6/packages/cf.js/src/legacy/network.ts#L5-L11)
-    - `keyStore?: Map<string, HDWalletProvider>`
-    - `peers?: StateDepositHolder[]`
+    - `peers: string[]`
-      - Hub "connections" (index could indicate preference i.e. peers[0] is the default hub).
-Specified for client-side nodes.

   - Instance methods
-    - `async createChannel`
+    - `async createMultisig`
-      - Creates a channel with the specified hub (peerAddress) given the specified amount.
-Returns address of the multisig created between the account and the hub.
+      - Creates a multisig with the specified peer.
+Returns address of the multisig created between the account and the peer.
       - Params
         - `peerAddress: string`
-        - `privateKey: string`
-        - `depositAmount: BigNumber`
       - Returns
         - `Promise<string>`
     - `on`